 Marcello Fantoni Table Lamp

-Materials: 7 round metal (iron) tubes, burned and wrought.
-Conical fabric lampshade.
-Bakelite socket.
+Materials: Flat round metal base.
+7 round metal (iron) tubes, burned and wrought.
+Conical fabric dark grey lampshade.
+Bakelite E27 socket.

 Height: 56 cm / 22.04”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1970s – Mid-Century modern.

 Manufacturer: Fantoni Ceramic Studio, via Bolognese, Florence, Italy.